matt-42/vpp/README.md

 Video++ embeds into C++14 a domain specific language allowing to build image expressions that will be evaluated using ```eval```.
-While leveraging the power of multi-core SIMD architectures, it enable the developper to shorten tens of lines of code into one line, easy to write and to read.
+While leveraging the power of multi-core SIMD architectures, it enables the developer to shorten tens of lines of code into one line, easy to write and to read.